 Kuperberg, Arielle.
 2006.
 “Abstract: Parenthood and the Pursuit of Postgraduate Education, 1970-2000.”
 In “Sex and Gender Graduate Student Showcase.”
 Sex and Gender News (ASA Section Newsletter), May: 7.

 Abstracts for Peer-Reviewed Publications

-Dates and Hookups on Campus: Meeting Context, Sexual Activities, and Variation by Gender and Partner's Gender.
+Dating and Hooking up on Campus: Meeting Context, Sexual Activities, and Variation by Gender, Partner's Gender and Class Standing.
 (With Joseph Padgett)

 Abstract: Does the age at which premarital cohabitors moved in together explain why they have been found to have an increased risk of marital dissolution?
 Explanations for the increased risk of marriage dissolution among those who marry young center on marital role preparation; for premarital cohabitors, many, if not most, of these roles began at the onset of cohabitation, not marriage.
 Analyzing the 1995, 2002 and 2006-2010 waves of the National Survey of Family Growth (N=7,037) revealed that age at co-residence explained a substantial portion of the higher marital dissolution risk of premarital cohabitors.
 In comparisons standardized by age at co-residence, the difference in risk of marital dissolution between premarital cohabitors and those who married without prior cohabitation (‘direct marriers’) was much smaller than in comparisons standardized by age at marriage, and in some models this difference was not significant.
 Selection into direct marriage and premarital cohabitation was also examined

 Kuperberg, Arielle.
 2012.
 "Reassessing Differences in Work and Income in Cohabitation and Marriage" Journal of Marriage and Family, 74(4): 688-707